Market Efficiency and the Heterogeneous Impact of Financial Liberalization: Evidence from the Shanghai-Hong Kong Stock Connect: Corwin and Schultz Bid-Ask Spread Estimation

 Solving Equations~\ref{eq:1} and Equation~\ref{eq:2}, we can obtain the spread ($\text{S}$) equation, which is our closed form equation.

 where

-After computing daily bid-ask spreads, we aggregate them to the monthly level by taking the monthly average to align with the frequency of the other variables.\footnote{For negative daily bid–ask spread estimates ($\text{S}$), we follow \citet{corwin_simple_2012} and set negative values to zero prior to calculating monthly averages.
-This approach yields more accurate estimates than either retaining negative spread observations or excluding them from the sample.} In line with \citet{meng_effect_2023}, we use the negative of the bid-ask spread to proxy for market efficiency, implying an inverse relationship between the bid-ask spread and market efficiency.
+After computing daily bid-ask spreads, we aggregate them to the monthly level by taking the monthly average to align with the frequency of the other variables.\footnote{For negative daily bid–ask spread estimates ($\text{S}$), we follow \citet{corwinSimpleWayEstimate2012} and set negative values to zero prior to calculating monthly averages.
+This approach yields more accurate estimates than either retaining negative spread observations or excluding them from the sample.} In line with \citet{mengEffectOverseasInvestors2023}, we use the negative of the bid-ask spread to proxy for market efficiency, implying an inverse relationship between the bid-ask spread and market efficiency.
 Additionally, we construct an aggregate efficiency measure, $\texttt{Effboth}$, by summing the A-share and H-share market efficiency proxies to capture the overall information environment of A-H dual-listed firms.\footnote{It is worth noting that $Effboth$ is strictly negative in our sample by construction.
-Values closer to zero indicate higher market efficiency, while more negative values correspond to lower efficiency.}
+Values closer to zero indicate higher market efficiency, while more negative values correspond to lower efficiency.} After computing daily bid-ask spreads, we aggregate them to the monthly level by taking the monthly average to align with the frequency of the other variables.

-Regarding control variables, we account for differences in liquidity between the A-share and H-share markets by including the firm-level relative turnover ratio, \texttt{Turnover}, measured at monthly frequency, as a proxy for relative liquidity \citep{lee_stock_2001}.
-Consistent with \citet{chakravarty_information_1998}, firm size is proxied by market capitalization.
-To mitigate the influence of extreme observations arising from the positively skewed distribution of market capitalization, we take its natural logarithm.\footnote{Market capitalization is calculated as the aggregate value of all shares listed across different stock exchanges and is adjusted for exchange rate differences.} Firm size (\texttt{Size}) is included to capture differences in information asymmetry, as larger firms are generally associated with lower levels of asymmetric information.

-We also include an indicator variable, \texttt{SOE}, which equals one if the firm is state-owned and zero otherwise.
-Following \citet{chan_market_2005}, we control for relative share demand (\texttt{Demand}) by incorporating the ratio of the number of floating A-shares to the number of floating H-shares.

-Finally, to capture relative monetary conditions between the two markets, we construct a relative interest rate variable, \texttt{Interest rate}, defined as the ratio of the three-month Shanghai Interbank Offered Rate (SHIBOR) to the three-month Hong Kong Interbank Offered Rate (HIBOR).